Cinolazepam

 Cinolazepam (marketed under the brand name Gerodorm) is a drug which is a benzodiazepine derivative.
 It possesses anxiolytic, anticonvulsant, sedative and skeletal muscle relaxant properties.

 Due to its strong sedative properties, it is primarily used as a hypnotic.

 It was patented in 1978 and came into medical use in 1992.
-Cinolazepam is not approved for sale in the United States or Canada.
+Cinolazepam is mainly used in Romania and Slovakia; it not approved for sale in the United States or Canada.